galeone/facectrl/README.md

 - You walk away from your PC: the music pause.
 - You come back to your PC, and you put the headphones on: the music plays again.

 However, the manual control of your player is still possible.
-If you decide to pause the music while in front of your PC
+If you decide to pause the music while you're still in front of your PC with your headphones on, the control of the media player is transferred to the player itself.
+To give back the control to playerctrl, just walk away from your PC (or hide the image captured from your webcam using a finger, for some second).

 ## Usage